benhook1013/space-game/lib/components/mineral.md

 - Uses the `mineral.png` sprite from `assets.dart` and values from `constants.dart`.
 - Instances are pooled by `SpaceGame` and tracked in `mineralPickups`.
-- When inside the player's magnetic field, drifts toward the ship for easier collection.
+- When inside the player's Tractor Aura, drifts toward the ship for easier collection.

 See [../../PLAN.md](../../PLAN.md) for the broader roadmap.